pyrossh/edge-city/readme.md

 It is very opionated and has set of idiomatic ways of doing things.

 ### Todo
-1. Hydrate fetch cache
-2. Improve css loading
-3. Improve react page loading (try to remove flash)
+1. Prefetching assets
-4. Add build step
+2. Add build step
-5. Deploy to Docker, Deno deploy, Cloudflare workers, Vercel edge functions, Bun edge (whenever it releases)
+3. Deploy to Docker, Deno deploy, Cloudflare workers, Vercel edge functions, Bun edge (whenever it releases)
+4. Hydrate fetch cache